Ryanna-github/Geostatistics/README.md

 # Geostatistics
-Final summary report of Geostatistics class
+Personal final summary report of Geostatistics class.

+Thanks to `bookdown`, the notebook can be read online: https://bookdown.org/yan_ren0518/summary_note/